MicrosoftAzureAaron/private-endpoint-training/README.md

 ---

 ## Template Overview
 This template is designed for secure, segmented access to Azure Storage via private endpoints, with all traffic routed through Azure Firewall for inspection and control.

-VM2's subnet enforces private endpoint policies, while VM1's subnet routes all outbound traffic through the firewall.
+### Route Tables & Private Endpoint Policies Impact

+- **VM1Subnet:** Routes all outbound traffic (`0.0.0.0/0`) through the Azure Firewall, but unless a specific route for the private endpoint subnet (or a smaller prefix) is present, traffic to the private endpoint will follow Azure's default routing and bypass the firewall—even if private endpoint policies are enabled.

+- **VM2Subnet:** With private endpoint policies enabled on the PE subnet and a route for the PE subnet (or a more specific prefix) in the VM2 route table, traffic to the private endpoint is forced through the Azure Firewall for inspection and control.

+- **Critical Design Note:** To ensure all private endpoint traffic is inspected by the firewall, always add a route for the PE
+VNET (or a more specific prefix) in the VM subnet's route table, pointing to the Azure Firewall as the next hop.
+If this override route is missing, private endpoint traffic will not be inspected by the firewall.

 For questions or improvements, please open an issue or contact the author.